At least I think it takes place there. Does it still count if it's an NYC from another dimension?

 - Allstate Insurance does this too.
 Two short "This isn't the time to wish you had accident forgiveness" ads are shown together.

-- Many theatres, at least in Canada, have about a half-dozen ads that cycle through in a loop until the movie starts.
+- Many theatres, at least in North America and Japan, have about a half-dozen ads that cycle through in a loop until the movie starts.

 - Faithful viewers of Mystery Science Theater 3000 on the Sci Fi Channel suffered through a relentless deluge of Kahlua Mudslides.

-- Speaking of Comedy Central, this network seems to delight itself with this practice nowadays, often taking one random commercial every break and airing it twice.
+- Comedy Central seems to delight itself with this practice nowadays, often taking one random commercial every break and airing it twice.